 - Refractive Eye Surgeries/Laser eye surgery

 The treatment for your dry eye will vary depending on the severity of the syndrome and the symptoms that you are experiencing.
 Your Boston Vision specialist will examine your eyes and discuss your symptoms to find the right treatment for you.
-You may need lubricating eye drops and ointment, tiny punctual plugs, or the TearCare treatment.
+You may need lubricating artificial tears eye drops and ointment, tiny punctual plugs, or the TearCare treatment.

-Tearcare (www.tearcare.com ) is done in-office and only takes 12 minutes to complete.
+Tearcare (www.tearcare.com ) is an FDA-approved treatment for dry eye symptoms that are more associated with meibomian gland dysfunction.
+It is done in-office and only takes 12 minutes to complete.
 It uses a disposable eyepiece to apply controlled heat to the inner eyelids and gentle pressure to the outer eyelid.
 This treatment facilitates the release of lipids from the blocked Meibomian glands, allowing the natural flow of lipids to resume.
 Tearcare is ideal for patients who have chronic cystic eyelid conditions.
 Unlike traditional forms of dry eye treatment, Tearcare treats the root cause.
-This helps in the reformation of a healthy tear film.
+This helps in the reformation of a healthy tear film and ensures you have enough tears of your own.

 Some patients benefit from having their blood drawn and having tears prepared from the serum found in the blood.
 Boston Vision is one of the few practices in MA that offers this advanced treatment for dry eyes.

 If you are experiencing dry eye symptoms, don’t live with the discomfort.
 Come into Boston Vision to meet with an eye care specialist and get treatment started.
 We want our patients to be living life comfortably.
 Book an appointment online or try giving us a call at 617-202-2020.